alexfakos/en2class/README.md

 ===============================================================================

-go to the console tab and type following (if you want to paste the command, right click in the black space and choose: paste from browser):
+go to the console tab and type the following (if you want to paste the command, right click in the black space and choose: paste from browser):

 'git clone https://github.com/alexfakos/en2class.git'  then press enter

 go to the jupyter tab and then open the folder  en2class and then the folder src

-then got to the New tab (top right corner) and select: New>julia 0.4.6
+go to the New tab (top right corner) and select: New>julia 0.4.6

 go to the new notebook and type the following commands: